It is always the perfect time to clean up and dispose of your unused or expired medicines.

-In honor of National Prescription Drug Take Back Day on April 24, The Ohio State University Wexner Medical Center and Mercy Health, as part of their strategic initiative Healthy State Alliance, have partnered together to raise awareness of the importance of safely disposing of your prescription medication.
+The Ohio State University Wexner Medical Center and Mercy Health, as part of our strategic initiative Healthy State Alliance, have partnered together to raise awareness of the importance of safely disposing of your prescription medication.

 What are the dangers of keeping prescription medicine?